apache/fluo-website/README.md

 Contributions to the website can be made by submitting pull requests to this repo.
 If you want to view your changes in your browser before submitting a pull request, you will need install [Jekyll] on your machine by following these [instructions].
-In addition to Jekyll, install redcarpet to format markdown.

-    gem install redcarpet

 Once Jekyll is installed, use the following command to run the development server: